Time Outdoors & Wellness

 Hygge and the Outdoors

-Although Hygge is normally paired with cosy time spent indoors, hunkered around a log fire, and surrounded by candles and blankets (my favourite kind of evening), to me the key to a hyggelig lifestyle lies in mindfulness, inner peace and comfort, and in appreciation of the moment ~ all of which I experience whilst spending time outdoors.
+Although Hygge is normally paired with cosy time spent indoors, hunkered around a log fire, and surrounded by candles and blankets (my favourite kind of evening), to me the key to a hyggelig lifestyle lies in mindfulness, inner peace and in appreciation of the moment ~ all of which I experience whilst spending time outdoors.

 In the words of Jack Kerouac ~